unc-csxl/orientation/frontend/typescript_tutorial.md

 The first major distinction between Java and TypeScript exists with its typing system.
 Recall the following:

 * **Primitive types** are a set of basic data types in a programming language.
 All other data types and classes can be constructed from these primitive types.
-Using standard programming conventions, primitive types are often denoted with a *all-lowercase* name and usually do not need to be imported.
+Using standard programming conventions, primitive types are often denoted with an *all-lowercase* name and usually do not need to be imported.
 * **Reference types**, on the other hand, are all of the other types in a language.
 Reference types are defined as structures that contain or build upon the basic primitive types.
 Reference types are often defined by *interfaces*, *classes*, and *enumerations*.
 Reference types, like the name of all clases, often start with a capital letter (For example, `Dog` or `Cat`).

 In **Java**, we have the following *primitive* types: